VR-25/acc/README.md

 Volatile logs are in `/sbin/.acc/`.
 Persistent logs are found at `/data/adb/acc-data/logs/`.

-The existence of `/dev/acc-modpath-not-found` indicates a fatal ACC initialization error.

 `/data/adb/acc-data/logs/.bootlooped` is created automatically after a bootloop event - and it prevents acc initialization.